SAM-Laboratory/SAM-Laboratory.github.io/_pages/Join.md

 <!-- Should add a group photo here once we have one! -->

 Undergraduate, Masters' and PhD students that Seán has supervised have won research awards (Catlow prize for best PhD in Chemistry, Sharp and Nyholm prizes for best MSc/MSci in Theoretical and Inorganic Chemistry respectively, ...), published papers in leading journals  (_Energy & Environmental Science_, _npj Computational Materials_, _Joule_, _Matter_...) and achieved top grades for their projects.
+Seán was award a UCL MAPS Faculty Education Award and nominated for the Provost's Award for Excellence in Academic Supervision and Tutoring.

 <!-- _Nature Reviews Materials_ -->